ssanj/describe/QUESTIONS.md

 Can we retrieve the classPath programmaticly instead of needing to switch to power mode?

 How can we see all implicits across a package?

+Why does cm.staticModule("object") does not return implicit markers?

+Eg. cm.staticModule("scala.Option$").moduleClass.asClass.toType.members.

+ - This seems to be linked to how java named classes ("scala.concurrent.ExecutionContext$Implicits$") are loaded via cm.staticClass.
+There are a couple of ways around this.
+  1. convert the java class name to a Scala one and use staticModule:
+    //remove last "$" and replace all others by "." scala.concurrent.ExecutionContext$Implicits$ ->
+    val nm = scala.concurrent.ExecutionContext.Implicits
+    cm.staticModule(nm)
+  2. Load the class explicitly and then call moduleSymbol: val cl = Class.forName("scala.concurrent.ExecutionContext$Implicits$") cm.moduleSymbol(cl)

+Why are there duplicate classes listed in the packageClasses list?